email: roadarch@outlook.com

 2018:

 The approximately 14-foot-tall Art Guys statues were built in 1998.
 The statues were made from metal, wood, and polyurethane.
 The statues were previously both painted a moss green color.
 They were created by, and represent, Michael Galbreth and Jack Massing, aka The Art Guys.
 The statues were displayed in Tampa, Scottsdale, and other cities in Texas.
 They were then installed at the location for which they were created when the place was known as the Safe Way Motors used car lot.
 The statues have been repainted several times.
 In 2019, the business and statues were moved to a new location in Houston.
-By 2021, the statues were gone.
-I don't know where they are now.
+By 2021, the statues were moved to another car lot. [map]

 Astronaut